UPDATED AS OF FEBRUARY 2021

-Every year, as soon as the Holidays are over, we start to receive questions about E-Rate.
-As you probably know, E-Rate is a government reimbursement program designed to deliver affordable telecommunications and Internet access to rural schools, libraries and healthcare organizations.
-Like with any government program, E-Rate is full of rules, regulations, processes and procedures – all of which can lead to confusion and frustration for you and your customers if you’re not up to speed.
-Your eligible customers probably know a lot about E-Rate, but arming yourself with the basics will go a long way in positioning you as a knowledgeable resource they can count on.
+Around this time of year, we start to receive questions about federal funding for schools, libraries and rural health care organizations.
+The Rural Health Care Program is designed to help rural health care organizations offset the costs of telecommunications and technology services through the Universal Service Fund (USF).
+Like with any government program, it is full of rules, regulations, processes and procedures – all of which can lead to confusion and frustration for you and your customers if you’re not up to speed.
+Your eligible customers probably know a lot about this program already, but arming yourself with the basics will go a long way in positioning you as a knowledgeable resource they can count on.

-To get you started, we’ve rounded up a list of frequently asked questions to highlight some of the essential elements of the program.
-For the sake of this discussion, we will focus on rural healthcare organizations.
-To learn more about schools and libraries, check out our FAQs dedicated to that program.
+To get you started, we’ve rounded up a list of frequently asked questions to highlight some of the essential elements of the Rural Health Care Program.
+There is a similar program called E-rate for schools and libraries.
+Check out our FAQs dedicated to that program to learn more.

-- Billed Entity Applicant Reimbursement (BEAR) – Using the BEAR method, the service provider’s invoice will reflect the full amount of the service.
-The customer is responsible to pay the full amount and file the BEAR form to receive reimbursement from USAC.
+- The service provider’s invoice will reflect the full amount of the service.
+The customer is responsible to pay the full amount and file a form to receive reimbursement from USAC, the company tasked with administering the program.

-Additionally, organizations can choose to apply for the Healthcare Connect Fund (HCF) for a flat discount on broadband expenses and network equipment or the Telecommunications Program for a discount based on the urban-rural price difference in their area on voice services.
+Additionally, organizations can choose to apply for the Healthcare Connect Fund (HCF) for a flat discount on broadband expenses and network equipment or the Telecommunications Program for a discount based on the urban-rural price difference in their area on voice services for the use of telemedicine and telehealth.
 The Telecommunications Program is in the process of being phased out so let’s dig a little deeper into the HCF Program.

-- When is the filing window for the E-Rate rural healthcare program?
+- When is the filing window for the Rural Health Care Program?

-The filing window is open February through May.
-During this time, rural healthcare organizations can submit a formal request for services (Form 461) and start fielding bids.
+The filing window for 2021 is open from the beginning of January through the beginning of April.
+During this time, rural healthcare organizations can submit a formal request for services (Forms 462 and 466) and start fielding bids.

 - Who is responsible for completing the application paperwork for the Healthcare Connect Fund (HCF)?

 Customers are responsible for completing all paperwork; service providers are prohibited from completing any funding paperwork.
-Your Nitel contact can help quote and apply for reimbursement once all necessary paperwork has been completed.
+Your Nitel contact can help quote services following our regular pricing process.

 - What is a Service Provider Identification Number (SPIN) and why is that important?

 A Supplier Identification Number is a nine-digit number assigned to service providers by the Universal Service Administrative Company (USAC) when the relevant FCC paperwork is filed.
-The SPIN number should be used when filing for an E-Rate deal to indicate the supplier chosen as a network provider.
-Nitel’s SPIN is 143028851 and should be filed under Network Innovations, Inc.
+The SPIN number should be used when filing for an E-rate deal to indicate the supplier chosen as a network provider.
+Nitel’s SPIN is 143028851 and should be filed under Network Innovations, Inc. dba Nitel, Inc.

 - Can my customer choose any service provider?